Set (deity)

 Set (/sɛt/; Egyptological: Sutekh - swtẖ ~ stẖ (Note: Also transliterated Seth, Setesh, Sutekh, Seteh, Setekh, or Suty.
 Sutekh appears, in fact, as a god of Hittites in the treaty declarations between the Hittite kings and Ramesses II after the battle of Qadesh.
-Probably Seteh is the lection (reading) of a god honoured by the Hittites, the "Kheta", afterward assimilated to the local Afro-Asiatic Set.) or: Seth /sɛθ/) Ⲥⲏⲧ (Coptic) is a god of deserts, storms, disorder, violence, and foreigners in ancient Egyptian religion.
+Probably Seteh is the lection (reading) of a god honoured by the Hittites, the "Kheta", afterward assimilated to the local Afro-Asiatic Set.) or: Seth /sɛθ/) is a god of deserts, storms, disorder, violence, and foreigners in ancient Egyptian religion.
 In Ancient Greek, the god's name is given as Sēth (Σήθ).
 Set had a positive role where he accompanied Ra on his barque to repel Apep (Apophis), the serpent of Chaos.
 Set had a vital role as a reconciled combatant.
 He was lord of the Red Land (desert), where he was the balance to Horus' role as lord of the Black Land (fertile land).

-In the Osiris myth, the most important Egyptian myth, Set is portrayed as the usurper who murdered and mutilated his own brother, Osiris.
+In the Osiris myth, Set is portrayed as the usurper who murdered and mutilated his own brother, Osiris.
 Osiris's sister-wife, Isis, reassembled his corpse and resurrected her dead brother-husband with the help of the goddess Nephthys.
 The resurrection lasted long enough to conceive his son and heir, Horus.
 Horus sought revenge upon Set, and many of the ancient Egyptian myths describe their conflicts.